-Estate agents might have one idea of the value of your home, while the official valuer for the bank or building society may well think differently.
+Estate agents and buyers might have one idea of the value of your home, but the official valuer for the bank or building society may well think differently.
 The difference in these two prices can mean the difference between a successful sale and the whole chain breaking down.

 What is a down-valuation?

-To make matters worse, a down-valuation often doesn’t come to light until you are a long way into the process of selling or buying.
-You will have agreed your sale, either at the asking price or at a lower offer price, and all parties will be ready to go ahead.
+To make matters worse, down-valuations usually don't come to light until you are a long way into the process of selling or buying.

 How common are down-valuations?

-Valuers have a duty, both to their employers, the banks and building societies, and to themselves, to take this uncertainty into account.
+Valuers have a duty both to their clients (the banks and building societies), and to themselves to take this uncertainty into account.
 They’re either erring on the side of caution or predicting a crash, and either way, who can blame them?

 Naturally, the lenders want to make sure that their investment is protected by the value of property it is secured on.
 In the worst case scenario, a valuer could be sued for an incorrect mortgage company valuation if the bank loses money, so they are always going to cover themselves.

 Estate agents are in the business of helping you get the best possible price for your home, and of course, the highest possible commission for themselves.
-They take a much more short-term view, valuing your property at what it is worth right now, rather than what it might be worth in a few months or a few years.
+They take a much more short-term view than lenders, valuing your property at the highest possible price that it could be worth right now, rather than what it might be realistically be worth, or what it could be worth a few months or a few years after a recession.

 How are homes valued?

-The Royal Institution of Chartered Surveyors (RICS) does not like the phrase ‘down-valuation’, as they believe that their valuations are accurate, and that it is the estate agents who are inflating asking prices.
-“It is questionable whether the term down-valuation is an accurate reflection,” a spokesman told This is Money recently.
+The Royal Institution of Chartered Surveyors (RICS) does not like the phrase ‘down-valuation’, as they believe that their valuations are accurate, and that it is the estate agents who are inflating prices.
+“It is questionable whether the term down-valuation is an accurate reflection,” a RICS spokesman told This is Money.

 It is worth remembering that this type of survey is done on behalf of the bank or building society, not for the buyer or seller.
-It may not cover the same elements as a home buyer’s survey and should not be used in place of a full survey.
-While it should involve more than a drive by and some basic background research, it will never be a thorough, in-depth assessment of the property.
+It may not cover the same elements as a home buyer’s survey and should not necessarily be used in place of a full building or structural survey.
+While it should involve more than a drive-by and some basic background research, it will never be a thorough, in-depth assessment of the property.

 Of course, all valuations, whether by your estate agent or by the bank’s valuer, are only ever best guesses.
-Unless an identical house, in the same street, sold just last week, the influence of various issues on the realistic value of your home can only be estimated.
+Even if an identical house in the same street sold just last week, the influence of various issues on the realistic value of your home can only be estimated.